 - Is there a reasonable chance you will need these funds before the surrender charge period is over?

 - Are there other more liquid funds available for emergencies?

 - Does the annuity offer a free withdrawal amount each year?

-The answers to these question may well depend on the goal you’re trying to achieve with the annuity in the first place.
+The answers to these questions may well depend on the goal you’re trying to achieve with the annuity in the first place.
 Different annuities are aimed at accomplishing different things, from a hedge against longevity to immediate retirement income.
 You can learn more about the different types of annuities on the MassMutual website or consult a financial professional about what annuities may be right for you.